rafaelauler/reproduce-bolt-cgo19/README.md

 ## Usage

-Clone this repo, cd to either clang or gcc folder, depending on the workload you want to evaluate, and run the following command:
+Clone this repo, cd to either clang or gcc folder, depending on the workload you want to evaluate, and run make as in the following commands:

 ```
 > cd clang      # or gcc